-In addition, we have entered into indemnification agreements with each of our current directors and intend to enter into indemnification agreements with each of our future directors.
+We have entered into indemnification agreements with each of our current directors and intend to enter into indemnification agreements with each of our future directors.
 The indemnification agreements provide these directors the maximum indemnification permitted under Maryland law.
 The agreements provide, among other things, for the advancement of expenses and indemnification for liabilities which such person may incur by reason of his or her status as a present or former director of our company in any action or proceeding arising out of the performance of such person's services as a present or former director of our company.

-The table below describes the compensation earned by our directors other than Mr. Lown for 2015.
+The table below describes the compensation earned by our directors other than Mr. Lown for 2016.
 Mr. Lown's equity-based compensation is described below under "Executive Compensation."

-Fees Ea rned Name Name or Paid i n Cash : Stock Awards Total Compensation Stanley Middleman \$ 79,000(1) \$ 79,000 Jonathan Kislak \$ 60,000 \$ 50,000(2) \$ 110,000 Regina M. Lowrie \$ 55,000 \$ 50,000(2) \$ 105,000 Joseph P. Murin \$ 65,000 \$ 50,000(2) \$ 115,000
+Name Fees Ear or Paid in S tock Awards Total Compensation Stanley Middleman (1) \$ \$ 79,239 \$ 79,239 Regina M. Lowrie \$ 52,500 \$ 50,000(2) \$ 102,500 Jonathan Kislak (3) \$ 53,356 \$ - \$ 53,356 Joseph P. Murin \$ 62,500 \$ 50,000(2) \$ 112,500

-- (1) Represents the aggregate grant date fair value of the 5,000 LTIP Units granted to Mr. Middleman on September 9, 2015, in accordance with the Financial Accounting Standards Board's ("FASB") Accounting Standards Codification ("ASC") Topic 718.
-The LTIP Units granted to Mr. Middleman vest ratably over the three-year period beginning on September 9, 2015.
-For additional information regarding the valuation of LTIP Units, see Note 6 to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2015.
-As of December 31, 2015, the aggregate number of unvested LTIP Units held by Mr. Middleman was 10,002. - (2) Represents the aggregate grant date fair value of 3,165 restricted shares of common stock awarded to each of our three independent directors on September 9, 2015, pursuant to our 2013 Equity Incentive Plan.
-The restricted shares of common stock will become fully vested on September 9, 2016.
+(1) Represents the aggregate grant date fair value of the 5,000 LTIP Units granted to Mr. Middleman on June 15, 2016, in accordance with the Financial Accounting Standards Board's ("FASB") Accounting Standards Codification ("ASC") Topic 718.
+The LTIP Units granted to Mr. Middleman were scheduled to vest ratably, subject to certain conditions, over the three-year period beginning on September 15, 2017.
+For additional information regarding the valuation of LTIP Units, see Note 6 to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2016.
+As of December 31, 2016, the aggregate number of unvested LTIP Units held by Mr. Middleman was 9,999.
+Subsequent to December 31, 2016, no additional LTIP Units have been awarded to Mr. Middleman.
+All unvested LTIP Units held by Mr. Middleman will vest on the date of the Annual Meeting.
+See "Certain Relationships and Related Party Transactions-Equity Awards Under Our 2013 Equity Incentive Plan."

+- (2) Represents the aggregate grant date fair value of 3,155 restricted shares of common stock awarded to each of our three independent directors on June 15, 2016, pursuant to our 2013 Equity Incentive Plan.
+The restricted shares of common stock will become fully vested on June 15, 2017.
+Mr. Kislak's shares were forfeited upon his resignation from the board in September 2016. - (3) Mr. Kislak resigned from the board effective September 19, 2016.
+The compensation shown reflects the pro rata share of the annual amounts and the forfeiture of the stock award made in June 2016.